artsy/artsy.github.io/_posts/2019-05-10-server-rendering-responsively.md

 In this example, we're emitting the `MobileLayout` component for devices at or below our `xs` breakpoint, and the `NonMobileLayout` for devices greater than our `xs` breakpoint.
-You can imagine that the `MobileLayout` and `NonMobileLayout` components are complicated sub-trees, with more significant differences than `styled-system` could handle.
+You can imagine that the `MobileLayout` and `NonMobileLayout` components contain complicated sub-trees, with more significant differences than `styled-system` could handle.

 ### How it works